0x0001F36D/Sight/Readme.md

   2. Cmder

 ## Other
-Depend on Windows .NET framework 4.7.1
+Dependency on Windows .NET framework 4.7.1